pnjacket/SmartThings/README.md

 - Enjoy!

 ### Future plans
 As I mentioned earlier, this whole thing was developed to satisfy my requirements.
 Source will be updated as I need but if changes that I need requires too much of custom code that does not apply to others, I will fork my code and work on that branch.
+One thing that I will try for sure is to use this for a Tuya smart life compatible device.
+I hate SmartThings/Smart Life/IFTTT integration as it is way too slow and often not working at all.
 If you want to contribute to the project, please do so by putting pull request.
+If you find a but, please report.
+I may or may not respond but it is a good record when I eventually notice it.
+If enough people are using this and get confused too much about how to setup, I may create a YouTube video at one point.. time will tell...